-The output of the transformer i.e from the secondary part is connected to the diodes D1 and D2.
-Here diodes D1, D2 are used to convert the AC voltage to the pulsating DC voltage.
+The output of the transformer i.e. from the secondary part is connected between the diodes D1 and D2 and diodes D3 and D4.
+Here diodes D1, D2, D3, D4 are used to convert the AC voltage to the pulsating DC voltage.
 This is a rectification process.
-A 1000uF/25V electrolytic capacitor is connected across the pulsating DC voltage to remove the unwanted ripples.
+A 1000uF/35V electrolytic capacitor is connected across the pulsating DC voltage to remove the unwanted ripples.

 Thus we can get an unregulated DC voltage.
 This unregulated DC voltage needs to be regulated by using the LM317 voltage regulator to drive a regulated DC voltage.

-In this automatic battery charger circuit, the green LED indicates the charging of the battery.
-There is a protector resistance i.e R3 for the green LED from high voltage.
+In this automatic battery charger circuit, the red LED indicates the charging of the battery and the green LED indicates the full charge.

 Working Principle of Automatic Battery Charger